Opeyemi seeks N9m for kidney transplant

 An invoice from the General Hospital Gbagada, Lagos and made available to Blueprint showed that a total of N9 million would be required for transplant and other necessary treatments.

-Unfortunately, Opayemi, who is only 40, was diagnosed with kidney failure last November 2020 has been placed on dialysis but his doctors say only a transplant would remedy his problem.
+Unfortunately, Opeyemi, who is only 40, was diagnosed with kidney failure last November 2020 has been placed on dialysis but his doctors say only a transplant would remedy his problem.

 He stopped breathing for 10 minutes before the doctors miraculously brought him back to life.